jkais/gotp/README.md

 You can generate a list of all the keys of your secrets with `gotp --list`.
 This is very useful to combine it with things like *wofi* or *rofi*.
 I run it with `gotp --list | wofi --dmenu --prompt "TOPT" | xargs gotp`.

 ### Generate token
-Run it with `gotp <key>`, where *&tl;key&gt;* is the key from your *secrets.yaml*.
+Run it with `gotp <key>`, where *&lt;key&gt;* is the key from your *secrets.yaml*.
 If possible, the token will be copied to your clipboard.
 If not, it will be printed to stdout.